HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-03.md

 - [Official Domino REST API documentation](https://opensource.hcltechsw.com/Domino-rest-api/index.html)
 - [Discord discussion](https://discord.com/invite/jmRHpDRnH4)
-- Change the formula for read/write access to exclude your default user, observe the API reaction in Postman
+- Change the formula for read/write access to exclude your default user, observe the API reaction in Postman.
-- Try the "Test Formula" button in mode
+- Try the "Test Formula" button in mode.
-- change the write access for default to `Status = "" | Status = "draft"`
+- Change the write access for default to `Status = "" | Status = "draft"`.
-- observe the difference when "compute with form" is checked
+- Observe the difference when "compute with form" is checked.
 - Modify a field Name, do you see the output changing?